-Because it integrates a variety of heterogeneous elements, Hinduism constitutes a complex but largely continuous whole; and, because it covers the whole of life, it has religious, social, economic, literary, and artistic aspects.
+Because it integrates a variety of heterogeneous elements, Hinduism or the Hindu religion constitutes a complex but largely continuous whole; and, because it covers the whole of life, it has religious, social, economic, literary, and artistic aspects.
 Hinduism thus resists a precise definition, but a common core of characteristics most Hindus share can be identified.

-According to Hinduism, three Gods rule the world.
+According to Hinduism (or we say history of Hindu religion), three Gods rule the world.
 Brahma: the creator; Vishnu: the preserver and Shiva: the destroyer.
-These three Lords have consorts and they are goddesses too.
+These three Hindu religion gods have consorts and they are goddesses too.
 Consort of Brahma is Sarasvati; goddess of learning.
-Vishnu’s consort is Lakshmi; goddess of wealth and prosperity.
-Shiva’s consort is Parvati who is worshipped as Kali or Durga.
+Vishnu's consort is Lakshmi; goddess of wealth and prosperity.
+Shiva's consort is Parvati who is worshipped as Kali or Durga.

 Besides these there are a number of other Gods and Goddesses.
 To name a few, there is Ganesh, who has an elephant's head and he is also a son of Shiva and Parvati; Hanuman, who is an ape; Surya Lord of sun; Ganga Ma, Goddess of river Ganges; Samundra, Lord of the sea; Indra, king of the Gods; Prithvi, Goddess of earth; Shakti, Goddess of strength.